birneylab/FEHAT/README.md

 To see the jobs running and job status, use ``bjobs``

-After some time, if any sub-job is stuck running in a busy host, you can reschedule the job to another host using the command ``breschedule Job_Id``.

-It will reschedule all running jobs with the specified ID to another available host (remember that all jobs have the same ID, but different loops have different jobs_ID).
-It only works for stuck running jobs.
-If the subjob is pending status, you should wait, as any host with the requirements is not available yet, and the job is on the queue.

 For any reason, you can kill all sub-jobs at the same time with the command ``bkill Job_Id``.

 For example: ``bkill -J heartRate``